Over 200 questions with fully worked answers are laid out in simple step by step fashion to give you real understanding.

 This is just a short list which I have come up with, and it is by no means an exhaustive list of the jobs or careers which require at the very minimum a GCSE in Physics.

-Rather than try to explain why buy my GCSE science revision guide “Physics by Example”, it is probably better to understand why I wrote it.
+Rather than try to explain why buy my GCSE science revision guides “Physics by Example” and "Chemistry by Example", it is probably better to understand why I wrote it.

 To help my daughter I spent a lot of time going through questions and the methods she should use to solve them.
 This proved successful, which was not really a surprise to me as I had used many of the questions for many years in my own science lessons.